jamisousa/PB-Compass-Trail/Agile/README.md

 It is not part of the official scrum events, but can be used.

-- Clafiry the elements of the backlog so the team is ready to enter the next sprint
+- Clarify the elements of the backlog so the team is ready to enter the next sprint
 - The entire scrum team participates
 - Refine the product backlog, ensure the backlog items are discussed and understood
 - The PO updates the backlog before the session